MISSION

 Our work depends on equity, and we therefore cannot stay silent to racism and police brutality.
 Read our statement of solidarity with Black Lives Matter protestors in Boston and around the country.

-Lead photo by Hans Nedde
+Lead photo by Ceijay Photography

 Swim the Charles at City Splash 2026